cowboyai/cim-start/readme.md

 <img style="background:white;width:12rem;height:12rem;padding:3px;" alt="spreadsheet" src="./doc/spreadsheet.svg"/>
 <p>*Most of us are familiar with a spreadsheet.*</p>

+THis is a paper paradigm...
+Why are we still using paper paradigms on digital screens?
+Forms, Really???
+How 19th Century.

-Cowboy AI moves beyond that notion to focus on state machines and relationships.
+Cowboy AI moves beyond this notion to focus on state machines and relationships.

 ```graphviz
 digraph MealyStateMachine {